Intertwining the Busemann process of the directed polymer model: Introduction

 \subsection{Competition interface}

 In LPP, geodesics from a common point spread in a tree-like fashion and divide the lattice into disjoint clusters, depending on the initial steps of the paths.
 The boundaries of these clusters, called \textit{competition interfaces}, were introduced in \cite{ferr-pime-05} and further studied by \cite{cato-pime-13, ferr-mart-pime-09}.
-These interfaces convey essential geometric information and are intimately linked to the Busemann process \cite{georgiou-rassoul-agha-seppalainen17b, fan-sepp-20, janj-rass-sepp-23, seppalainen_sorensen23b}.
+These interfaces convey essential geometric information and are intimately linked to the Busemann process \cite{georgiou_rassoulagha_seppalainen17b, fan-sepp-20, janj-rass-sepp-23, seppalainen_sorensen23b}.

-At positive temperature, geodesics are replaced by polymer measures, and so the random environment does not by itself generate a tree-forming family of paths.
+At positive temperature, geodesics are replaced by polymer measures, so the random environment does not by itself generate a tree-forming family of paths.
 Instead, one samples from a natural coupling of the quenched polymer measures, thereby adding an additional layer of randomness.
 The resulting competition interface in \cite{geor-rass-sepp-yilm-15} was shown in \cite{janj-rass-20-aop} to have a random asymptotic direction whose distribution is determined by a Busemann function.

-In Section~\ref{sec:cif}, we extend this theme by realizing---in a single coupling---an interface direction from every point on the lattice (Theorem~\ref{thm:eta10}).
-Whereas the coupling from \cite{geor-rass-sepp-yilm-15,janj-rass-20-aop} is of finite-volume polymer measures, ours is of semi-infinite polymer measures associated to the Busemann process.
+In Section~\ref{sec:cif}, we extend this theme by realizing---in a single coupling---an interface direction from every point on the lattice (Theorem~\ref{thm:eta10}). \newa{This coupling is new and does not require any unproved assumptions about the shape function.} Whereas the coupling from \cite{geor-rass-sepp-yilm-15,janj-rass-20-aop} is of finite-volume polymer measures, ours is of semi-infinite polymer measures associated to the Busemann process.
 Consequently, the results in item~\ref{B.i} of Section~\ref{sec:i_Bus} allow us to relate the interface directions to discontinuities of the Busemann process (Theorem~\ref{thm:eta20}).
 This is similar in spirit to the LPP result \cite[Thm.~3.7]{janj-rass-sepp-23}, but in the polymer case the additional randomness poses a new challenge to establishing the desired relation.

 Our results raise questions about the relationship between the geometry of polymer paths and the regularity of the Busemann process (Remark~\ref{rm:open4}).
 We answer some of these questions in the inverse-gamma case in Section~\ref{sec:ig_xi}.
 Others remain open.